Rage Fan (RAGE) Price Tops $0.0017 on Exchanges

-Rage Fan (RAGE) traded up 2.3% against the US dollar during the twenty-four hour period ending at 20:00 PM ET on September 16th.
-Rage Fan has a market capitalization of $95,556.55 and $12,437.00 worth of Rage Fan was traded on exchanges in the last 24 hours.
-One Rage Fan coin can currently be bought for approximately $0.0017 or 0.00000008 BTC on major exchanges.
-During the last seven days, Rage Fan has traded down 42% against the US dollar.
+Rage Fan (RAGE) traded 1.5% higher against the US dollar during the 1-day period ending at 18:00 PM ET on September 17th.
+One Rage Fan coin can currently be purchased for about $0.0017 or 0.00000009 BTC on exchanges.
+In the last week, Rage Fan has traded 30.6% lower against the US dollar.
+Rage Fan has a total market cap of $96,966.54 and approximately $17,665.00 worth of Rage Fan was traded on exchanges in the last 24 hours.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.